enghokie/hungarian-optimizer/README.md

 # Hungarian Optimizer

-> A c++ implementation of the Hungarian algorithm.
+> A header-only c++ implementation of the Hungarian algorithm.

 ## Dependency